-The Malay department aims to develop pupils who can communicate effectively and confidently in their Malay language; who are able to appreciate the language and culture and understand that the Malay language and culture is part of Singapore’s multi-racial society.
+The department aims to develop pupils who can communicate effectively and confidently in their Malay language and are able to appreciate the language and culture.

 Conversational Malay Language

-The Conversational Malay Programme is introduced as an enrichment programme for non-Malay pupils who are interested in learning Malay language and culture.
-Pupils will be able to converse in simple everyday Malay Language.
+The Conversational Malay Programme is conducted in school for non-Malay pupils who are interested in learning Malay language and culture.
+Through this programme, pupils will be able to converse in simple everyday Malay Language.
 This programme will also help pupils to enhance their rapport with Malay-speaking friends.

 Internal and External Competitions

 Internal competitions are conducted during the Mother Tongue Fortnight Week.
 Pupils can showcase their talents through these competitions.
 These competitions also provide additional opportunities for all pupils to further strengthen their language abilities

 Aside from the school-based competition, pupils are also encouraged to participate in external competitions.
 This will help pupils to build up their confidence and contribute to their repertoire of experiences.